-While winter wears on, you may be trying to figure out a few ways for your kids get out some of that energy (for your sanity!) and also help them get the recommended 60 minutes of physical activity per day (for their mental and physical health).
+Are you trying to figure out a few ways for your kids to get out some of that energy (for your sanity!) and also help them get the recommended 60 minutes of physical activity per day (for their mental and physical health)?
 While sports programs and after-school activities can do the trick, they often cost money and require resources to help get the kids from here to there.
 Here are a few fun—and FREE!—ideas you can do from the comfort of your home.

-Set up a relay or obstacle course around your house, apartment or yard (weather permitting).
+Set up a relay or obstacle challenge around your house, apartment or yard (weather permitting).
 Set a goal, designate a prize and have fun!

 Pick at least five different stations for the obstacle course.
 Stations could include: